thaskoo/codeX_ReleaseOneNarrativeWorkbook/node-tutorial/README.md

 ```

 One useful trick is that you can split on newline characters by using the ```\n``` character.
 You can use this approach to split a file that contains newline characters into a list of strings.
-One string for each line.
+One string for each line in the file.
+Now you can go even further by splitting each line into seperate fields.
+After this you should be able access all the data in the text file quite easily.

 #### A useful recipe to remember:
-* read a file
+* read a text file from disk
-* split the file using new lines to get each line
+* split the file into an Array of string using the new lines character (```\n```) to get each line in the file
-* split each line using a delimeter (either a space ' ' or comma ',' for example) to get each field
+* split each line using a delimeter (either a space ' ' or comma ',' for example) to get all the fields in the line.

 ### Arrays